Kanopi Team

 To improve your site’s accessibility, you can:

 In the past few years, college students’ mental health struggles have hit crisis levels.
 Financial worries and school stress have always been major contributors to poor student mental health, but the pandemic added a new dimension to the crisis.
-Many students switched to hybrid or fully virtual class schedules, leading to a pervasive sense of loneliness and isolation across campuses.
+Many students switched to hybrid or fully virtual class schedules, leading to increased feelings of loneliness and isolation.

 Ensure your own higher education website showcases your mental health resources.
 By adopting an empathetic, understanding tone, prospective and current students will feel more comfortable taking advantage of available resources.